-In November of 1922, the Loew’s Majestic Theatre in Bridgeport, Connecticut celebrated its opening with a special event, a revue titled “Make It Snappy,” starring the Broadway and early television actor Eddie ”Banjo Eyes” Cantor.
-The Majestic was designed by the well-known theater architect Thomas W. Lamb in a Neo-Renaissance style, with a seating capacity of 2,200 and a lobby decorated with real marble.
+In November of 1922, the Loew’s Majestic Theatre in Bridgeport, Connecticut celebrated its opening with a special event, a revue titled “Make It Snappy”.
+The Majestic lived up to its name: it was designed by the well-known theater architect Thomas W. Lamb in a Neo-Renaissance style, with a seating capacity of 2,200 and a lobby decorated with real marble.

 Matt Lambros has spent the last five years photographing once-glamorous, now derelict theaters such as the Majestic.
 His project, After The Final Curtain, is as much a photographic record as it is an account of a lost era, a reminder of a time when going to the theater was an occasion.
 We spoke with Matt about his experiences of shooting decaying theaters around the country.